yunseo-kim/arkenfox-override-recipes/README.md

   - enabling UNC(Uniform Naming Convention) paths
   - setting OCSP fetch failures to soft-fail to avoid breakage
 - Selective hardening:
+  - disabling recent searches
+  - disabling visited link styling
   - setting external links to open in site-specific containers (depending on container extension(s) and their settings)
   - stricter WebRTC ICE candidate filtering (forcing exclusion of private IPs from ICE candidates, may results in breakage on video-conferencing platforms)
   - disabling websites overriding Firefox's keyboard shortcuts
+  - disabling referrer and storage access for resources injected by content scripts
   - enabling RFP
+    - enabling letterboxing
     - forced English spoofing under RFP
-  - disabling visited link styling
-  - disabling rememberSignons - use a password manager like Bitwarden instead
+  - disabling rememberSignons - use a password manager like [Bitwarden](https://bitwarden.com/) or [Psono](https://psono.com/) instead
-  - forcing any permission changes to be session only
+  - forcing any permission changes to be session-only
+  - forcing all credentials to be session-only
   - disabling location bar history suggestion
+  - disabling page thumbnail collection
 - Enhanced control:
   - container tab usability: setting behavior on "+ Tab" button to display container menu on left click
-  - enabling third-party DNS-over-HTTPS provider(Control D) with filtering
+  - enabling third-party DNS-over-HTTPS provider([Control D](https://controld.com/free-dns)) with filtering

 ## Disclaimer
 This repository is maintained independently of the official arkenfox project.
 Use at your own discretion, and always test changes against your own browsing needs and threat model.